QubitPi/ollama/docs/api.md

 #### Request (JSON mode)

-> [!IMPORTANT]
+!!! tip

-> When `format` is set to `json`, the output will always be a well-formed JSON object.
+    When `format` is set to `json`, the output will always be a well-formed JSON object.
 It's important to also instruct the model to respond in JSON.

 ##### Request